mm/siri-shortcuts-vpn/post.md

 EC2 Launch Templates are a great way to save a frequently used EC2 launch configuration (i.e. instance type, security groups, firewall rules, storage, etc.).
 In our case our launch template will have all the necessary configuration necessary to deploy an EC2 instance as a VPN for us.

 1. Sign into your [AWS Console](https://console.aws.amazon.com) and ensure you're in the region you want to deploy your VPNs to (you can see this at the top right of the screen).
-In this guide we use ```us-east-1```.
+In this guide we use ```us-east-1``` (North Virginia).
 Head over to Services > EC2.

 2. First, we'll set up a **Security Group**, which contains the firewall rules for our EC2 instance.
 On the left side of the page, click on "Security Groups" under "Network and Security.
 Click "Create Security Group".